exoplanetsdk/2ES_target_selection/README.md

 # 2ES Target Selection Pipeline

-A professional, modular pipeline for selecting optimal targets for the 2ES (Two Earth-Sized) exoplanet detection mission.
+A professional, modular pipeline for selecting optimal targets for the 2ES (The Second Earth Spectrograph) exoplanet detection mission.
 This pipeline processes Gaia data, applies stellar filters, calculates habitable zones, and performs crossmatching with external catalogs to identify the best targets for exoplanet detection.

 ## 🚀 Quick Start